Free Radicals and Antioxidants

 Oxidative tissue damage is a very important area.
 The free radical damage theory of aging is,

-.
+undeniably, the most tenable theory of aging.
 Free radicals are like rust in the body.
 Unfortunately, there is widespread ignorance among dietary supplement manufacturers about how to formulate and use antioxidants correctly, and therefore

 antioxidants are usually used incorrectly.
 Proper antioxidant support will include a number of

-, The idea of giving a multivitamin is very passé in today’s nutraceutical world.
+antioxidants, The idea of giving a multivitamin is very passé in today’s nutraceutical world.
 To be

 effective vitamins must never be presented in isolation; they must be given in combination with cofactors